lailamrad/Chronic-Progressive-EAE-Scaffolds-scRNAseq/README.md

-# scRNAseq of Scaffolds in Murine Models of Progressive MS
+# scRNAseq of Biomaterial Implants in Murine Models of Progressive MS

 Data and study design is publically available in the NIH GEO Database at Accession ID: [GSE287968](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE287968)